 Among the top cyberthreats that concern executives are the “unintended actions of well-meaning employees” (US: 28%; ROW: 16%).
-These actions may make organizations more susceptible to ransomware attacks, phishing scams, and malware penetration.
-The data highlights that the C-suite is worried about cyber hygiene and culture, which have direct ties to cyber awareness in an organization.
+These actions may make organisations more susceptible to ransomware attacks, phishing scams and malware penetration.
+The data highlights that the C-suite is worried about cyber hygiene and culture, which have direct ties to cyber awareness in an organisation.

 The state of cyber awareness and training

-Businesses of all sizes today have adopted multi-dimensional cyber-awareness training models and tools, and the need for cybersecurity and cyber awareness has increasingly become established within the organizational gene.
-Large-scale programs — including tailored awareness sessions, quizzes, gamification, and simulation training — are often regularly conducted within organizations.
+Businesses of all sizes today have adopted multi-dimensional cyber-awareness training models and tools, and the need for cybersecurity and cyber awareness has increasingly become established within the organisational gene.
+Large-scale programmes — including tailored awareness sessions, quizzes, gamification and simulation training — are often regularly conducted within organisations.

-However, organizations often measure their cyber awareness maturity based on what was a poor state of awareness in the past.
-This is an inadequate benchmark, as the march toward true maturity, by industry standards, is based on the time, money, and resources that organizations devote to cyber awareness — and on progress made through prioritization.
+However, organisations often measure their cyber awareness maturity based on what was a poor state of awareness in the past.
+This is an inadequate benchmark, as the march toward true maturity, by industry standards, is based on the time, money and resources that organisations devote to cyber awareness — and on progress made through prioritisation.

 Some recommendations for cybersecurity awareness and effectiveness measurement include:

-- Keep it simple: Trainers running cybersecurity awareness programs within your organization should be able to explain cybersecurity concepts in the simplest manner possible.
-Whether explaining phishing, vishing, whaling, or ransomware attacks, if trainers can establish “trust but verify” conceptually, they have made a mark.
+- Keep it simple: Trainers running cybersecurity awareness programmes within your organisation should be able to explain cybersecurity concepts in the simplest manner possible.
+Whether explaining phishing, vishing, whaling or ransomware attacks, if trainers can establish “trust but verify” conceptually, they have made a mark.

 - What percent of our workforce is trained on cybersecurity awareness?